Chart Color Schemes

 Population growth drivers in Burrum - Fraser are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Burrum-Fraser's population is approximately 11,877 as of November 2025.
-This figure represents an increase of 1,283 people since the 2021 Census, which reported a population of 10,594.
-The growth was inferred from ABS estimated resident population of 11,634 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 4.3 persons per square kilometer.
-Burrum-Fraser's 12.1% growth since the 2021 census exceeded both its SA3 area (8.2%) and non-metro areas, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 88.3% of overall population gains during recent periods.
+This represents a growth of 1,283 people since the 2021 Census, which recorded a population of 10,594.
+The increase is inferred from ABS data showing an estimated resident population of 11,634 in June 2024 and additional validated new addresses since then.
+This results in a population density ratio of 4.3 persons per square kilometer.
+Burrum-Fraser's growth rate of 12.1% since the 2021 Census exceeds that of its SA3 area (8.2%) and non-metro areas, indicating it as a growth leader.
+Interstate migration contributed approximately 88.3% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas by 2041, with an expected growth of 1,520 persons and a total gain of 10.8% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
+Future demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas.
+By 2041, based on the latest annual ERP population numbers, Burrum-Fraser is expected to grow by 1,520 persons, reflecting a total gain of 10.8% over the 17 years.

 Frequently Asked Questions - Population